How to Boost Stock Photo Sales?

 Automate the process

 Try to achieve maximum automation in processing, attributing, and uploading your photos and illustrations to stock sites.
 To process images, use actions; for attributing, apply templates by theme (while remembering the importance of specific attribution for potentially top images).
-For uploading, it makes sense to use programs that support uploading to most stock sites.

 Believe in Yourself